Colorado free child and daycare assistance programs.

 After you are enrolled, a number of conditions will need to be met on an ongoing basis.
-If you fail to adhere to programs terms Colorado can end the financial assistance at any time.
+If you fail to adhere to programs terms Colorado can end the financial assistance or free daycare vouchers at any time.
 A few examples include the following, however be sure to review any forms provided by the state very closely.

 - If you do not pay your fee on time, then you may be disqualified.